glitchdotcom/friendly-words/README.md

 Random Words
 =================

-This package generates random word lists from the curated set of Glitch words.
+This package returns the curated lists of Glitch words, as used in project names and elsewhere.

 Usage
 ---